Ivica Pirić

-Ivica Pirić (born 24 January 1977, in Split) is a retired Croatian football player who last played for RNK Split.
+Ivica Pirić (born 24 January 1977) is a Croatian sports director, business executive and retired football player who played as a midfielder.

 Pirić is also a political activist.
-In 2018 he became a president and a co-owner of revived FC Arsenal-Kyiv.
+In 2018, he became a president and a co-owner of revived FC Arsenal-Kyiv.

 Career

 He is a persona non grata in Russia and is not allowed to enter that country.
 Pirić calls Ukraine his second homeland and in summer of 2015 organized humanitarian actions helping re-settlers from the eastern Ukraine, particularly children.
 With his help some 300 children from Ukraine had a chance to spend their summer in Omiš.